Post Captain (novel): Plot summary

-With the Peace of Amiens, Jack Aubrey returns to England and rents a house with Stephen Maturin, with shipmates running the household, spending time in the hunt.
+With the Peace of Amiens, Jack Aubrey returns to England and rents a house with Stephen Maturin, with shipmates running the household, and the friends spending their time fox hunting.
 They meet the Williams family, who live on a neighboring estate.
 Aubrey courts Sophia Williams, the eldest of three daughters, while Maturin pursues Diana Villiers, Sophia's cousin.
-Aubrey wants to marry Sophia, but they delay making a firm engagement.
-His fortune abruptly disappears when his prize-agent absconds with his funds and the prize court finds that two merchant ships he had captured were owned by neutral nations.
+Jack wants to marry Sophia, but they delay making a firm engagement.
+His fortune disappears when his prize-agent absconds with his funds and the prize court finds that two merchant ships he had captured were owned by neutral nations.
 The court demands he repay the value of the ships (rather than gain the prize money he expected), a sum beyond his means.
 Mrs Williams takes her daughters away to Bath on this news.
-Aubrey also dallies with Diana, straining his friendship with Maturin and showing himself indecisive on land, in contrast to his decisive ways at sea.
+Jack also dallies with Diana, straining his friendship with Stephen and showing himself indecisive on land, in contrast to his decisive ways at sea.
 Aubrey and Maturin flee England to avoid Aubrey being taken for debt.

-In Toulon to visit Christy Pallière, the French captain who had captured Aubrey's first command Sophie before the peace, they learn that war is imminent.
+In Toulon to visit Christy Pallière, the French captain who had captured Aubrey's first command Sophie before the peace, they learn that a renewal of the war is imminent.
 French authorities round up all English subjects.
-Aubrey and Maturin escape over the Pyrenees to Maturin's property in Catalonia, with Maturin disguised as an itinerant bear trainer and Aubrey as the bear, Flora.
-They make their way to Gibraltar, where Aubrey and Maturin take passage aboard a merchant ship of the British East India Company, the Lord Nelson.
-The ship is captured by the privateer Bellone, but a British squadron overtakes them and rescues Aubrey, Maturin, and the other passengers.
+Jack and Stephen escape over the Pyrenees to Stephen's property in Catalonia, with Stephen disguised as an itinerant bear trainer and Jack as the bear, Flora.
+They reach Gibraltar, where Jack and Stephen take passage aboard a merchant ship of the British East India Company, the Lord Nelson.
+The ship is captured by the French privateer Bellone, but a British squadron overtakes them and rescues Aubrey, Maturin, and the other passengers.

-In England, Aubrey is offered a letter of marque by Mr Canning, a wealthy Jewish merchant.
+In England, Jack is offered a letter of marque by Mr Canning, a wealthy Jewish merchant.
 At the same gathering at Queeney's, Mrs Williams and her daughter Cecilia are among the guests.
-Unaware he would be there, Sophia had stayed home with her sister Frances.
-Mrs Williams learns of Maturin's castle in Spain and his training as a physician, raising his status in her eyes.
-An inadequate thief approaches Aubrey as he walks outdoors; this Mr Scriven proves to be a useful friend, knowing the law of debt and where Aubrey can be safe from bailiffs.
+Unaware Jack would be there, Sophia had stayed home with her sister Frances.
+Mrs Williams learns of Stephen's castle in Spain and his training as a physician, raising his status in her eyes.
+An inadequate thief approaches Jack as he walks outdoors; this Mr Scriven proves to be a useful friend, knowing the law of debt and where Jack can be safe from bailiffs.
 Aubrey and Maturin move to The Grapes, safe in the Liberty of the Savoy.